Kardeşlerim: Main

-Elif’s twin-brother, Doruk's best friend, Gökhan’s biological estranged son, Resul, and Ayla's adopted son who they bought from his biological mom, Aybike's boyfriend.
+Elif’s twin-brother, Doruk's best friend, Gökhan’s and Serpil’s biological estranged son, Resul, and Ayla's adopted son who they bought from his biological mom, Aybike's boyfriend.
+He was Ömer, Oğulcan and Kadir's rival and a minor antagonist at the beginning of the first season.
+After falling in love with Aybike he becomes friends with Eren family.
 His biological mother was accidentally killed by his adoptive mother Ayla.